pcmillerAcme/docs/index.md

     {"progress": 12}

-Now the requesting service can retrieve the first frame of an order before the completed animation is available:
+Optionally, now the client application can retrieve the first frame of an order before the completed animation is available:

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/frames/1